nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Adding a cca: `add cca`
 Allow you to add a new cca with a name, date and time.

-Firstly, type ‘add’ in the command line as seen below, followed by the category type which is the cca.
+Firstly, type `add` in the command line as seen below, followed by the category type which is the cca.
 Afterwards, key in the description of the cca as well as its start and end date and time.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.

 ![addCca1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/add_cca_1.png)